UrbanGISer/SpatialDataLab/KNIME Geospatial Analytics/Readme.md

 This repository is built for the open data connector and case studies based on KNIME Geospatial Extension.

+## Backgroud ##
-Backgroud :KNIME AG and Harvard’s Center for Geographic Analysis have launched a joint project to advance spatial data science.
+KNIME AG and Harvard’s Center for Geographic Analysis have launched a joint project to advance spatial data science.
 The project is part of the Spatiotemporal Thinking, Computing, and Applications (STC) Center which is funded by the NSF to enable pre-competitive research in partnerships among industry, academia, and government.
 The two-year project “Developing Workbenches for Spatial Data Science (HVD-21-07)”